 If you’re taking valproate and want to get pregnant, speak to your family doctor.
 Keep taking your epilepsy medicine and keep using contraception until you have spoken to your doctor.
 They can arrange for you to see an epilepsy specialist for advice about planning your pregnancy.
 If the specialist advises you to change your medicine, they should do this a long time before you become pregnant.

 I’m already pregnant.
 Should I stop taking valproate?

 You should only stop taking valproate if your doctor advises you to.
 Stopping any epilepsy medicine suddenly could cause you to have more seizures, or more severe seizures.
 This could be harmful to you and your baby.

 If you haven’t had advice about taking your medicine during pregnancy, talk to your doctor urgently.
 They should arrange for you to see a specialist to get the advice you need.

-For some women, valproate is the only medicine that will control their seizures.
+For some women, valproate may be the only effective medicine for them.
 If this is the case for you, your specialist might advise you to keep taking it, even during pregnancy.
 They should arrange for you to see a specialist in fetal medicine.
 These are healthcare professionals who care for women whose babies are at higher risk of birth problems.

 Can other epilepsy medicines harm my baby if taken during pregnancy?